Hints allow you to specify the execution plan that the optimizer should generate.

 The general rules for using hints are as follows:

-Hints that do not specify a query block are applied to the current query block.
+If a hint does not specify a query block, it applies to the current query block.

 Example 1: Since the